ultimate271/notes/sanderson/mistbornTFE06.01.md

 “I guess,” Vin said.

+#### Renoux appears, and is revealed to be a Kandra, a Mistwraith that is to take the appearance of Kelsier born again
 “Wrong,” a voice said, echoing through the cavernous warehouse.
 “There was so much more to it than that.”